Skip to content

 Wallarm detects regular attacks (SQLi, RCE, etc.) in GraphQL by default even under the basic WAAP subscription plan.
 However, some aspects of the protocol allow implementing GraphQL-specific attacks related to excessive information exposure and DoS.
 This document describes how to use Wallarm to protect your APIs from these attacks by setting GraphQL policy - a set of limits for the GraphQL requests.

 Being the extended protection, GraphQL API Protection is the part of the advanced API Security subscription plan.
-When plan is purchased, start protection by setting your organization's GraphQL policy in the Detect GraphQL attacks rule (requires node 4.10.4 of higher).
+When plan is purchased, start protection by setting your organization's GraphQL policy in the GraphQL API protection mitigation control.

 Supported GraphQL formats